-The School will not offer competitive athletic programs during the 2022-2023 school year.
-However, if athletic programs are started, students will be responsible for payment of a "Non-refundable User Fee" for each sport that they choose to participate in.
+The school will offer competitive athletic programs during the 2023-2024 school year.
+When an athletic program starts, students will be responsible for payment of a "Non-refundable User Fee" for each sport that they choose to participate in.
 This non-refundable fee must be paid once a student becomes an official roster member of the team.
-Any student who is unable to pay may request a fee waiver that will be evaluated by the Director or the designee.
+Any student who is unable to pay may request a fee waiver that will be evaluated by the Principal or the designee.
 Any student who receives a fee waiver may be asked to perform school-related service.
 Student athletes will be personally responsible for all uniforms and equipment issued to them by the athletic department.
 Additionally, each athlete will be held responsible for restitution for damaged or lost equipment.
 Failure to comply with this provision will prohibit the student from future extracurricular activities.